show_page.php1 : rb03b.jpg

 HISTORY: This goat had aborted

-HISTOPATHOLOGIC DESCRIPTION: Uterus and placenta (placentome): Multifocally and extensively filling caruncular crypts and effacing chorionic villi are large areas of lytic necrosis characterized by loss of architecture and replacement by eosinophilic cellular and karyorrhectic debris admixed with numerous degenerate neutrophils, macrophages, and prominent colonies 1x2 um basophilic coccobacilli.
+HISTOPATHOLOGIC DESCRIPTION: Uterus and placenta (placentome): Multifocally and extensively filling caruncular crypts and effacing chorionic villi are large areas of lytic necrosis characterized by loss of architecture and replacement by eosinophilic cellular and karyorrhectic debris admixed with numerous degenerate neutrophils, macrophages, and colonies 1x2 µm basophilic coccobacilli.
 Bacteria are also present within macrophages, cytotrophoblasts, and syncytiotrophoblasts.
 Multifocally less affected chorionic villi contain necrotic multinucleated syncytiotrophoblasts (shrunken with hypereosinophilic cytoplasm and pyknotic nuclei) and/or are multifocally denuded.
 Diffusely, the lamina propria of the caruncle/uterus and intercotyledonary area of the placenta is edematous and expanded by mucin and low numbers of neutrophils and macrophages.
 Caruncular vessel walls are infiltrated by similar inflammatory cells, necrotic debris, and fibrin (necrotizing vasculitis) and vessel lumina often contain fibrin thrombi.

 MORPHOLOGIC DIAGNOSIS: Uterus with placenta (placentome): Placentitis, necrotizing, acute, focally extensive, severe, with necrotizing vasculitis, fibrin thrombi, and numerous intratrophoblastic, intrahistiocytic, and extracellular colonies of coccobacilli, breed unspecified, caprine.